Collection Defense

 Schedule a consult with debt defense lawyer Todd Murray.

-Since 2009, Todd has helped hundreds of Minnesotans deal with lawsuits, judgments, and garnishments.
-His work has saved his clients millions of dollars and many sleepless nights.
-Clients have described him as “very professional and easy to work with.”
+Since 2009, Todd has helped hundreds of Minnesotans dealing with debt collection by Gurstel Law.
+His work has saved his clients lots of money and many sleepless nights.
+Todd’s clients describe him as “very professional and easy to work with.”
 He lives in Minneapolis with his wife and four children.

 The Minnesota Garnishment Guide: Part 1—Garnishment Basics